 You might look at later-stage startups, who offer a wealth of employee perks, and see nothing but dollar signs.
 But there are plenty of perks you can offer relatively inexpensively: snacks in the office, a monthly book order service, a fitness tracker, dedicated personal development time every month...
 None of these are prohibitively expensive, but these perks are a great way to translate your startup's values into something tangible.

-Developing a Hiring Process
+Creating a Hiring Process for your Startup

 Having a clearly defined hiring process is essential to help you avoid expensive hiring mistakes that can destabilise your entire startup team.
 Hiring isn't something that early-stage startups do regularly, so you want to put a process in place as soon as possible - something to guide you through step-by-step so that nothing gets overlooked or forgotten.